Skip to content

 4. Outline the compensation structure

 The payroll policy should explain how salaries, hourly wages, bonuses, and overtime are calculated, which ensures fairness and transparency.
 For example, if an employee works overtime, the policy should state the extra pay rate (1.5 times the hourly rate for overtime).
-Employees dispute their earnings, without clear rules.
+Without clear rules, employees dispute their earnings.

 5. Specify tax and benefit deductions